LevelsFR/cobblemon-realms-wiki/pokemons-guides/gen-list2/gen_4.md

 To obtain Arceus, you must use the `Azure Flute` to access the `Hall of Origin`.

 To do so, you must first summon [Dialga](https://wiki.cobblemon-realms.com/pokemons-guides/gen-list2/gen_4#palkia) and [Giratina](https://wiki.cobblemon-realms.com/pokemons-guides/gen-list2/gen_4#giratina) using their pedestals.
-You will then obtain three Orbs: `Time Sphere`, `Spatial Sphere` and `Antimatter Sphere`.
-By combining them with a `Celestial Flute`, you will craft the `Azure Flute`.
+You will then obtain three Orbs: `Time Globe`, `Space Globe` and `Antimatter Globe`.
+By combining them with a `Celestica Flute`, you will craft the `Azure Flute`.

-Once you have the `Azure Flute` in hand, right-click to be teleported to the `Origin Hall`.
+Once you have the `Azure Flute` in hand, right-click to be teleported to the `Hall of Origin`.
 At the top of the stairs, a **level 90 Arceus will appear**, with a **2% chance of it being Shiny**.

 ---